liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 |trigger a re-index.
 Navigate to *Control Panel* &rarr; *Configuration* &rarr;
 |*Search*, and click *Execute* next to *Reindex all search indexes.*

-### Configuring the Adapter with an OSGi `.config` File
+### Configuring the Connector with an OSGi `.config` File

 When preparing a system for production deployment, you want to use a repeatable deployment process.
 Therefore, it's best to use the OSGi configuration file, where your configuration is maintained in a controlled source.

-Follow these steps to configure the Elasticsearch adapter using a configuration
+Follow these steps to configure the Elasticsearch connector using a configuration
 file:

 1. Create the following file: